Stephenville locations cited for health code violations

 China King Buffet was ordered to clean black mold from the outside of the ice machine, clean dirty walls and ceilings, place time labels, dates and identification on stored food and to separate foods in storage to stop contamination.
+In order to get rid of their black mold issue, they were told to get in touch with a local service similar to a mold remediation denver specialist who could aid them with this task.
 Also, they were ordered to clean the “filthy” employee restroom and to provide soap and hand towels as well.

 In an interview with Kong Liang Li, the owner and manager of China King Buffet, Li said that “all of our food is safe and good.”
 Li added that “with new laws coming, we need to get better.”